mirei83/vechain-deploy/README.md

 This is an updated fork of Mirei83's scripts which can be found here: https://github.com/mirei83/vechain-deploy

-This is just a simple installscript for a Vechain Thor Node - mainly for myself.
-Feel free to fork it or just use sniplets of it.
+Updated: Go Version: 1.10.3 -> 1.12.1, DEP Version: v0.3.2 -> v0.5.1, Python 3.6 -> 3.7.2

-Do not use this for Mainnet Nodes without checking for additional security!
+This is just a simple installscript for a Vechain Thor Node & Web3-Gear deployment - mainly for myself.
+Feel free to fork it or just use snippets of it.

-I now added a script to install the Web3-Gear to query more accounts and contracts on the vechain blockchain.
+Do not use this for Mainnet Nodes without additional security hardening!

 1.)
 Install VeChain Thor Node
 ------------------------